hshadman/2d_conformational_landscape_map/code_input_output.md

 &ensp;&ensp;The mean of the protein/polymer radius of gyration, computed from all data combined.

 **GW_df** : **_pandas dataframe_**<br>
 &ensp;&ensp;A dataframe of the GW reference simulation, which by default is the provided _GW_chainlen100.csv_ file.
+The columns, in order, are GW chain length, square of radius of gyration, square of end-to-end distance, relative radius of gyration, and instantaneous shape ratio.
+Each row represents a conformation snapshot from the GW simulation.